dondealban/tutorial-qgis-maxent/README.md

 1. First, we will create subsets from the environmental rasters to focus our modeling over our study area.
 To do this, we will create a polygon shapefile containing the extent of the study area and use this shapefile to clip all the raster map layers.
 Follow these steps using QGIS:

-    - Load the **PHL_adm2.shp** shapefile by adding a vector layer **`Layer > Add Layer > Add Vector Layer...`** menu.
+    - Load the **PHL_adm2.shp** shapefile by adding a vector layer from the **`Layer > Add Layer > Add Vector Layer...`** menu.
 This displays the municipal-level administrative boundaries.

     ![data-prep1](https://github.com/dondealban/tutorial-qgis-maxent/blob/master/screenshots/qgis_data-prep-01a.png)

     - To select our areas of interest, we will select the municipalities from the attribute table.
 Open the attribute table of **PHL_adm2.shp** by right-clicking the shapefile within the `Layers Panel` and then selecting **`Open Attribute Table`** from the menu.
 Inside the attribute table window, click the `Select features using an expression` icon.
-Once the `Select by expression` dialog box opens, enter the following expression:
+Once the **`Select by expression`** dialog box opens, enter the following expression:
     ```
      "NAME_2"  = 'Polillo' OR  "NAME_2"  = 'Burdeos' OR  "NAME_2"  = 'Panukulan' OR  "NAME_2"  = 'Patnanungan' OR  "NAME_2"  = 'Jomalig'
     ```